planety/prologue/docs/deployment.md

 --name <YOUR_IMAGE_NAME> <YOUR_CONTAINER_NAME>
 ```

-Once done, all you need to do is run the command (or script), and your container will start up and be accessible via HTTP and HTTPS!
+Now you can run the command (or script), and your container will start up and be accessible via HTTP and HTTPS!

 ## B) Prologue and Nginx in separate containers via docker-compose

-Instead of putting your proxy (nginx) and your webserver (prologue) into the same image and thus container, you can also have them as 2 separate images whose containers communicate.
+You can have your proxy (nginx) and your webserver (prologue) also in different images and thus different containers, that can communicate.
+For this you need to set it up so they get started together, with the ports they need opened and volumes they need mounted etc.
-To do so you can use [docker-compose](https://docs.docker.com/get-started/08_using_compose/).
+That's where you use [docker-compose](https://docs.docker.com/get-started/08_using_compose/).

-First, add 2 directories to `./buildFiles` to separate the config files and dockerfiles:
+First, add 2 directories to `./buildFiles` to separate the config files and dockerfiles of your proxy and your webserver:

 - `./buildFiles/nginx`
   - Move the `nginx.conf` here
 - `./buildFiles/prologue`
   - Move the `settings.json` here
   - Move your application binary here

+Also, change your commands or nimble tasks for compiling to output into the `./buildFiles/prologue` directory.

 ### Write your `docker-compose.yml`
 A docker compose file contains the same things you would write in a `docker run` command:
-name of the container, from which images the container spawns, which volumes they have, which ports they expose etc.
+name of the container, the image to use, which volumes to mount, which ports to expose etc.

 Here an example of such a `docker-compose.yml` file that you can keep in your projects main folder:
 ```txt